mediaexplorer74/PlatformerMini/README.md

 ## Features / My experimentation(s)
 - Min.
 Win.
 OS Build descreased to 10240 (Astoria Compatibility)
-- Not tweaked Monogame 3.8 library used (it reduces project suze, but so many UI stranges)
+- Not tweaked Monogame 3.8 library used (it reduces project size, but so many UI stranges)
 - On Lumia 950, app starts; On Lumia 640 it no operable without PC connected/debug mode :( On Lumia 640 "Astoria" project deployable but app no operable (failed on start).

 ## Requirements